 The Regulatory Council is the decision-making and managerial body of ERERA.
 The Regulatory Council is composed of three-member including the Chairperson.
 The Regulatory Council Members are appointed for a fixed, non-renewable term of five years.

-A new Chairman assumed office in April 2016, following the end of tenure of the first set of the Regulatory Council.
-He is Professeur Honoré Djamah Ségui BOGLER.
+A new Chairman assumed office in July 2022, following the end of tenure of the second Chairman.
+He is Mr. Kocou Laurent Rodrigue TOSSOU, an engineer by profession.

-In May 2017, Regulatory Council Members, Dr. Haliru DIKKO (Economist) and Mr. Aly Mar NDIAYE (Engineer) assumed duty.
+Mr. Laurent Tossou, joins the two other members of the Regulatory Council composed of Dr. Haliru DIKKO (Economist) and Mr. Aly Mar NDIAYE (Engineer), who assumed office in May 2017.

 The Regulatory Council is supported by a pool of experts responsible for the regulatory matters and a unit responsible for Human Resources, Administration and Finances.